CyberFlameGO/svnpython/Doc/faq/gui.rst

 ----

-PyGtk bindings for the `Gtk+ toolkit <http://www.gtk.org>`_ have been implemented by James Henstridge; see <http://www.pygtk.org>.
+PyGtk bindings for the `Gtk+ toolkit <http://www.gtk.org>`_ have been implemented by by James Henstridge; see ftp://ftp.gtk.org/pub/gtk/python/.

 FLTK
 ----